+Event Likelihood Mitigating barriers

+Exposure of Low Good agricultural

+sheep/goats to risk practice in handling and

+material storage of poultry litter.

+Farmer education

+Disease in sheep/goats Medium for toxin types

+develops following C and D

-Event Likelihood Mitigating barriers Exposure of sheep/ goats to risk material Low Good agricultural practice in handling and storage of poultry litter.
-Farmer education Disease in sheep/goats develops following exposure to risk material Medium for toxin types C and D Very low for toxin types linked to human disease Disease not observed and milk/meat not withheld from food chain (meat).
-Very low for milk Low for meat Farmer observation and removal from food chain (milk, meat).
-Ante- and post-mortem inspections at abattoir Active toxin present in milk/meat Negligible Blood:milk barrier (milk).
+exposure to risk material Very low for toxin types

+linked to human disease

+, Disease not observed and milk/meat not withheld from food chain Very low for milk Low for meat Farmer observation and removal from food chain (milk, meat).
+Ante- and post-mortem inspections at abattoir (meat).
+Active toxin present in milk/meat Negligible Blood:milk barrier (milk).
 Bound toxin no longer in active form (meat).
 Toxin survives further processing Low for milk Very low for meat Medium for meat steaks/joints cooked as rare/medium rare Pasteurisation (milk).
 Cooking (meat).
 Probability of all above events occurring: Disease in humans as a result of consumption of meat or milk from animals suffering botulism or exposed to a source of botulin toxins Negligible for all toxin types

-Table 4: Events required to cause illness in humans and their likelihood -- ------------------------------

-Based on OIE (Office International des Epizooties) descriptors:
+^{} Based on OIE (Office International des Epizooties) descriptors:

 Negligible So rare that it does not merit to be considered

 Very low Very rare but cannot be excluded

 Low Rare but does occur

 Medium Occurs regularly

 High Occurs very often

-Risk material: poultry litter contaminated with carcases where C. botulinum has multiplied to produce toxin

-39. The primary consideration is that the toxin types primarily associated with animal infection and with poultry litter (i.e. types C and D) are different from those associated with human botulism.
-No disease has been noted in sheep or goats from the types of toxin likely to affect humans.

-40. In the unlikely event that disease did occur in sheep or goats, if clinical signs were observed then the risk management measure of removing affected animals from the food chain would be an added assurance.

-41. Moreover, even if milk from affected animals were taken, either before or after the appearance of clinical signs, the likelihood of contamination with botulinum toxin would be negligible, since there is no evidence that the toxin can cross the blood:milk barrier during lactation.
+- 33. The primary consideration is that the toxin types associated with animal infection and with poultry litter (i.e. types C and D) are different from those associated with human botulism.
+No disease has been noted in cattle, sheep or goats from the types of toxin likely to affect humans. - 34.
+In the unlikely event that disease did occur in sheep or goats, if clinical signs were observed then the risk management measure of removing affected animals from the food chain would be an added assurance. - 35.
+Moreover, even if milk from affected animals were taken, either before or after the appearance of clinical signs, the likelihood of contamination with botulinum toxin would be negligible, since there is no evidence that the toxin can cross the blood:milk barrier during lactation.
 Furthermore, if affected animals were slaughtered for meat, either before or after the appearance of clinical signs, the likelihood of contamination with active botulinum toxin is negligible because of the mechanism by which the toxin is processed during the progress of the disease.
 In the unlikely event that meat or milk were to be contaminated, proper cooking procedures for meat should inactivate any toxin present and pasteurisation of milk would also reduce toxin levels.